 Link Up: Reaching and engaging young people most affected by HIV

-STOP AIDS NOW! contributes to the implemention of Link Up.
+Aidsfonds (previously STOP AIDS NOW!) contributes to the implemention of Link Up.
 This programme aims to reduce unintended pregnancies, HIV transmission and HIV-related maternal mortality amongst young people most affected by HIV.

 Contributing to reduced unintended pregnancies